Ballet by Day – The Tropics by Night | July 8 – July 28, 2019

-1. Auditions: For those who are not currently Ballet Hawaii students, please submit a headshot and a photo in 1st arabesque along with a DVD audition with your application.
+1. Auditions: For those who are not currently Ballet Hawaii students, please submit a headshot and a photo in 1st arabesque along with a DVD audition with your application and your $30 application fee (Checks made out to Ballet Hawaii please).
 The video should be no longer than 10 minutes of basic barre and center work.
 Please include adagio, pirouettes en dedans and en dehors and petite and grand allegro.

 Female dancers who are already en pointe should wear pointe shoes for the center combinations.
 The video is non returnable unless you provide a self-addressed, stamped mailer. ( Current Ballet Hawaii students do not need to audition.
 No DVD is necessary ).